RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/result_for.png "Execution Results")

-If the end property of the for component and the index variable ($WHEEL_CURRENT_INDEX) are equal, as shown in this example, The internal components are executed.
+As shown in this example, internal components are executed when the value of the end property of the for component and the index variable ($WHEEL_CURRENT_INDEX) are equal.

 ### 3. Parameter Study